BlueDrink9/Univisal/README.md

 # Univisal
-Planning universal vi emulation that works across windows, OSX and linux, focusing on linux and portability.
+Planning universal vi emulation that works across windows, OSX and linux/X, focusing on linux and portability.

 This readme is currently just an ideas dump.
 Feel free to open issues with suggestions.